1. Who can file a complaint or report an incident?

 A: Complaints of student misconduct should be submitted to the Office of Student Conduct as soon as possible following the alleged misconduct or the date on which the individual knew or should have known of the misconduct.
-No complaint or allegation of student misconduct will be investigated more than 90 days after the alleged misconduct took place or after the alleged misconduct should have been discovered, unless good cause is shown for the delay.

 3. What types of complaints or reports will be investigated?

 A: Regardless of whether a formal complaint is ever filed, allegations of student misconduct, from any credible source, will be reviewed by the Student Code Administrator, or other appropriate personnel.